 As for the young women, these years developed within them a great degree of identification with the group of which they were a part—both the close, intimate hakhsharah and the larger Palmah.
 Thus, when the war broke out, revealing the difference between the expectations and what actually occurred, they were not only unable but also unwilling to engage in open disagreement.

-The first group in her survey comprised officers, combatants, patrol members and demolitions experts—the most prestigious of the military occupations—but they had in fact served primarily as trainers or women’s officers.
+The first group in her survey comprised officers, combatants, patrol members, and demolition experts—the most prestigious of the military occupations—but they had in fact served primarily as trainers or women’s officers.
 From 1943 until 1947 only ten women served as company commanders.
 Very few indeed served as officers or saboteurs during the war itself.
-Three women who rate special mention were the paratroopers Hanna Szenes, Haviva Reik and Surika Braverman (who was never sent on a mission).
-The major operations in 1946–1947 were the infiltration at Atlit, the blowing up of railroad tracks, “Wingate Night,” helping in the landing of illegal immigrants, “The Night of the Bridges,” etc., in all of which very few women appear to have participated.
-Only three of the respondents had participated in the release of prisoners from Atlit, in which a total force of sixty Palmah members took part.
+Three women who rate special mention were the paratroopers Hannah Szenes, Haviva Reik, and Surika Braverman (who was never sent on a mission).
+The major operations in 1946–1947 included the infiltration at Atlit, the blowing up of railroad tracks; “Wingate Night,” helping in the landing of illegal immigrants; and “The Night of the Bridges,” in all of which very few women appear to have participated.
+Only three of the respondents had participated in the release of prisoners from Atlit, in which a total force of 60 Palmah members took part.
 Nine women participated in the various stages of illegal immigration, among the “Gideonites,” in accompanying the ships and landing on the beaches, and in training the immigrants while they were still in the camps on Cyprus.

 During the war itself women seem to have played only minor roles in actual combat.
 Apart from those who accompanied the convoys during the first few months of the conflict, there were no patrols or groups of women in combat.
 If they did participate, it was as a result of an extraordinary policy on the part of an individual commander, through personal contacts, or in a particularly serious situation which led women, on their own initiative, to join in the fighting.
 On the other hand, there were very many women at the front, serving in various modes of assistance.